 Hive Dross (PROPOLIS) Side Effects & Safety

-There isn't enough information to know if propolis is safe.
+Propolis is POSSIBLY SAFE when taken by mouth or applied to the skin appropriately.
 It can cause allergic reactions, particularly in people who are allergic to bees or bee products.
 Lozenges containing propolis can cause irritation and mouth ulcers.

 Hive Dross (PROPOLIS) Dosing

 The following doses have been studied in scientific research:

 - For cold sores: A 3% propolis ointment (Herstat or ColdSore-FX) applied 5 times daily.